A Second-Order TGV Discretization with $90^{\circ}$ Rotational Invariance Property: Numerical Algorithms and Application to Image Restoration

-{Moreover, we compare these variational denoising models for natural images (see the reference images in Figure \ref{fig005}), again with zero-mean additive Gaussian noise and standard deviation of $0.1$.
-These images contain partially smooth areas as well as textures, edges, and fine details.
-Based on the above discussion, we expect that the proposed model outperforms the competing methods in terms of accuracy and artifact reduction.} Numerical results (Table \ref{BLL}) confirm that the proposed model can restore images with better accuracy (PSNR and SSIM values) whereas staircase artifacts are more attenuated (see Figures \ref{fig1}--\ref{fig4}).
-That is, the new proposed TGV is more accurate in comparison to Condat's TV and preserves the artifact-reducing property of the discrete classic second-order TGV (see again Figures \ref{fig1}--\ref{fig4}).
-The resulting images are cleaner from noise and the PSNR and SSIM values are the highest in comparison to the other variational models.
+In comparison with Condat's TV, and classic TGV}, the proposed model can restore images with better accuracy (PSNR and SSIM values) whereas staircase artifacts are more attenuated (see Figures {\ref{fig1}, and \ref{fig2.5}}).
+That is, the new proposed TGV is more accurate in comparison with Condat's TV and preserves the artifact-reducing property of the discrete classic second-order TGV (see again Figures {\ref{fig1}, and \ref{fig2.5}}).
+The resulting images are cleaner from noise and the PSNR and SSIM values are the highest in comparison with the other variational models.
 To observe more details of the reconstructed images, parts of the obtained images are also shown in a zoomed version in the figures.

-{We conclude the denoising experiments by showing the results for a color test image using the models and algorithms discussed in Subsection~\ref{subsec:extensions} with respect to the 3-channel RGB color space.
-For these experiments, the number of iterations is set to $N=1500$.
-In Figures~\ref{fig:color1} and~\ref{fig:color2}, the reference image, the noisy image where zero-mean Gaussian noise with standard deviation $0.1$ has been added, as well as the results of four considered models are depicted.
-Also here, the proposed TGV model yields high-quality reconstructions in terms of accuracy and visual quality.
-The differences in the PSNR and SSIM values for the different models are, however, less pronounced.}
+To better judge the real superiority of the approach, we evaluated the performance of four variational models (TV, TGV, Condat-TV, and our proposed model) on the first 25 test images from the Berkeley Segmentation Dataset (BSDS).
+Table \ref{BLL} shows the average values of PSNR and SSIM for each model, where the parameters are tuned for both the best PSNR and SSIM criteria separately.
+The proposed method achieves the best PSNR and SSIM metrics (highlighted in bold).